angrybacon/doomsday-wiki/markdown/chapters/ddft/basics.md

 That's it for the basic and most common piles.
 There are many variations of each pile and it doesn't really make sense to list them all.
 In each of the above piles you may replace one cantrip with another, you simply need the life or mana to use it.
-Also of note, the use of Conjurer's Bauble to draw into the piles allows for lower mana or life costs but does result in less Storm being generated during the play line.
+Also of note, the use of an on-board Conjurer's Bauble to draw into the piles allows for lower mana or life costs but does result in less Storm being generated during the play line.

 The most important part of learning how to cast Doomsday is to try not to think of the specifics too much.
 Try to break everything down into resources.
 The key